California Center for the Book: Mission and Values

-Goal 7: California libraries are staffed by a skilled and diverse workforce whose member engage in continuing education and leadership development opportunities, deliver high-quality library and information services, and effect positive change in their communities.
+Goal 7: California libraries are staffed by a skilled and diverse workforce whose members engage in continuing education and leadership development opportunities, deliver high-quality library and information services, and effect positive change in their communities.
 Outcome 7: California library staff is well-prepared to meet the diverse needs and effect positive change in their communities

 California Center for the Book: History

 In 1987, the California Center for the Book was established at the California State Library.
 Through the 1990’s the Center was housed at various organizations.
 In 2000, under the guidance of California State Librarian Kevin Starr, CCFB was reborn as part of the Department of Information Studies at UCLA creating dynamic literature-based programs and relying on a network of public library partners throughout the state.
 Dr. Starr provided primary funding for CCFB with a Library Services and Technology Act grant, which fortunately has continued to the present.
 In 2008, State Librarian Susan Hildreth envisioned a CCFB more closely connected to public libraries, and so CCFB moved to the Pio Pico Koreatown branch of Los Angeles Public Library and became a project of the Southern California Library Cooperative.
 In 2015, CCFB because a program of the California Library Association and expanded its focus into community engagement programs and professional development programs for California’s adult services librarians.

 Library of Congress Affiliation